Summary

 Linear models help us describe relationships between features.
 We discussed the simple linear model and extended it to linear models in multiple variables.
 Along the way, we applied mathematical techniques that are widely useful in modeling—calculus to minimize loss for the simple linear model and matrix geometry for the multiple linear model.

 If we are concerned with making inferences, where we want to interpret/understand the model, then we should err on the side of simpler models.
 On the other hand, if our primary concern is the predictive ability of a model, then we tend not to concern ourselves with the number of coefficients and their interpretation.
-But, this “black box” approach can lead to models that, say, overly depend on anomalous values in the data or models that are inadequate in other ways.
-So be careful with the black box approach, especially when the predictions may be harmful to people.
+But this “black box” approach can lead to models that, say, overly depend on anomalous values in the data or models that are inadequate in other ways.
+So be careful with this approach, especially when the predictions may be harmful to people.

-In this chapter, we have used linear models in a descriptive way.
+In this chapter, we used linear models in a descriptive way.
 We introduced a few notions for deciding when to include a feature in a model by examining residuals for patterns, comparing the size of standard errors and the change in the multiple \(R^2\).
-Often times we settled for a simpler model that was easier to interpret.
-In the next chapter, we look at other more formal tools for choosing the features to include in a model.
+Oftentimes, we settled for a simpler model that was easier to interpret.
+In the next chapter, we look at other, more formal tools for choosing the features to include in a model.